masonamadeus/the-bodge-lab/content/.config/about the site.md

 # Dynamic Favicons

-Just like your website theme, your favicon is generated for you except it's completely rand
+Just like your website theme, your favicon is generated for you except it's completely random to start.

 You can edit it if you'd like [here](<favicon editor>)